RENCI/apsviz-timeseriesdb-ingest/README.md

 At this point things are installed, and you can access the apsviz_timeseriesdb_ingest container shell using the root_shell.sh file as follows:

 ./root_shell.sh latest

-## Ingest Data into Database

-The first step is to make sure you have created a directory to store the files that you are going to be creating.
 From within the apsviz_timeseriesdb_ingest shell make the following directories:

 mkdir -p /data/DataIngesting/DAILY_INGEST